 Today is the last day of my 9-6 day job, and I want to share some of my very random maybe deep thoughts with all of you.
 Today I kissed my system programming job good bye and starting our photography career full time starting Jan 1st.
 2011.
 As I packed up all my belonging from my desk and said good bye to all my colleagues whom I have been working alongside for eight years.
 I have many fond memories and made life long friends from this office.
 This was my very first job out of college and I have been working here for eight long years.
 I still remembered the day I was hired.
 My boss said to me why he wanted to interview me was not because all the accounting classes I’ve took, nor the degree I have from UC Davis, it was that he found my website on my resume portrayed great sense of humor which made me stand out from other applicants.
 So, because my good senses of humor, helps me landed on this job of “entry level analyst.”
 So I started out entry level barely knowing how to make a label with MS Word, nor add/subtract in MS Excel…. but I worked hard and taught myself in some programming languages which allows me to swim my way to become a supervisor of a small team and designed internal office apps.
 There are satisfactions and some fulfillment feelings toward my job, but often times day in and day out, I feel like I was doing repetitive tasks.
 There are many moment wondering if is this what I will be doing for the rest of my life?

-Anyway, on Stephen‘s blog, he also talk about how he and Junshien are mentored by master photographer Scott Robert.
+During my days working 9-5, my only cure for routine boring office tasks was by looking at blogs online and I’ve stubbled across master photographer Scott Robert’s blog.
 I was thinking, WOW, who is this SCOTT ROBERT?
 He must be some BIG SHOT photographer since his students’ photos are phenomenal.
 Without a doubt, after looking at Scott Robert‘s work on his blog and his website, every single photo on his website looked stunning and it is beyond words to describe how beautiful they were.
-There is something about Scott’s work making an ordinary bride look extremely beautiful.
-I was looking at Scott’s blog everyday and dream about having him to shoot my wedding.
-BUT, after looking at Scott’s “INVESTMENT” section of his website for his wedding photography package, I was more sad, because I WANT HIM, but I can’t afford him.
-It will cost my entire wedding budget to hire Scott.
-I felt pain in the stomach as if a big knife went straight thru my tummy.
-So, with Scott Robert Wedding Photography, I could only remain as a stalker level.
-LOL!
+There is something about Scott’s work making all his subject look extremely beautiful.
+I was looking at Scott’s blog everyday during lunch hour, break hour, even after work.
+So I’ve became a stalker for Scott’s work.

 One day, I read Scott’s blog on their journey of adopting Chloe and Phoebe from China.
 I watched his video of Scott’s wife Stacey receiving Phoebe for the very first time, and how much over-flowing love expressed toward their them as children of their own.
 To that point I knew this is the family whom I want to be looking up to.
 I was touched by Phoebe’s adoption story in so many levels that I couldn’t really explain why, tears were just running down on my face.
 While watching that video, I thought if Chloe or Phoebe weren’t adopted by this family, what could happen to them?
 Could they be left abandon on street of some random village in China?!?!!
 Thankfully, they are in good hands of loving parents of Scott and Stacey.
 So reading Scott’s story which has nothing to do with photography really intrigued me into reading his blog even more faithfully, wondering what is the next inspiring story he has to share.